Fancy11111/BasicDINET/README.md

 Big Inspiration from ASP.NET Core's DI with Services

-Please don't use this in production, many flaws
+Please don't use this POS (Piece of Software) in production, many flaws

 ## Features
 - Register services and retrieve Instances